uv-genai/llm-setonix/setup.md

 to it from another system through an ssh tunnel, installing all the required tools elsewhere.

-Ollama requires two processes to run a client and a server but it's easier to use because it can use its own models dwnloaded from the ollama site.
+Ollama requires two processes to run: a client and a server but it's easier to use because it can use its own models dwnloaded from the ollama site.

-llama.cpp is the only platform that works with any acceleration infrastructure from Vulkan to Metal and SYCL and only requires a single process running an It does however only support models in the =gguf= format which requires in most cases downloading the models from Huggingface and converting it with the =convert_hf_to_gguf_update= tool.
+llama.cpp is the only platform that works with any acceleration infrastructure from Vulkan to Metal and SYCL and only requires a single process running.
+It does however only support models in the =gguf= format which requires in most cases downloading the models from Huggingface and converting it with the =convert_hf_to_gguf_update= tool.